framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 ## Built-in functionality

 The following features are build-in (and enabled if the code can be found in the game).
-You can configure most shortcut keys in the overlay menu's keybindings section.
+You can configure most key bindings on the *Key bindings* tab.

 See the camera section above for the controls for the camera itself

 Feature | Key
 --|--
-Open in-game overlay menu | `Ctrl-Ins`
-Toggle camera | `Ins`
+Toggle camera | `Insert`
-Re-scan AOBs and re-try to create the console | `Ctrl-End` Display help | `Ctrl`-`H`
-Dump actual object addresses and names to text files | `Ctrl`-`Numpad /` Toggle widget based HUD / Menu elements | `Del`
-Toggle game pause (Using UWorld::IsPaused) | `Numpad 0`
-Toggle game pause (Using slomo 0) | `Page Down` (In-game) Open the console | `~`
+Toggle widget based HUD / Menu elements | `Delete` Toggle game pause (Using UWorld::IsPaused) | `Numpad 0` Toggle game pause (Using slomo 0) | `Page Down` (In-game) Open the console | `~`
-Controlling game speed | Overlay menu
+Controlling game speed with slomo 0 game pause| Available features tab

+### Multiple game pause/timestops
+The UUU has two ways to pause the game: using the normal UWorld::IsPaused hack, (`Numpad 0`), and one using the slomo command code, (`Page down`).
+You can use either one, if they're both available/found. `Numpad 0` is a hard-pause which could lead to TAA jitter in the scene.

+You can remove that by stepping down the AA a bit, using the following command on the in-game console: `r.postprocessaaquality 2` in the console.
+To set it back, use `r.postprocessaaquality 6`.
+The downside of that is that cutscenes might play on and the lower quality AA might remove some effects.

+The slomo based pause using `Page Down` doesn't suffer from TAA jitter, and can pause most, if not all, cutscenes as well (except audio in some situations).
+In general, if the latter is supported, you should use the slomo based pause.

+If both don't work, you can try `pause` on the in-game console. `pause` isn't an official command but a lot of games support it in one way or the other.

 ## Console tricks
 The Unreal Engine console supports copy / paste of text.
 This is a great help if you want to execute multiple commands and have to type them in every time.